-Limited resource farmer - Has the same meaning as the term defined by USDA at https://www.lrftool.sc.egov.usda.gov/
+Limited resource farmer - Has the same meaning as the term defined by USDA at https://lrftool.sc.egov.usda.gov/LRP Definition.aspx.

-LRP_Definition.aspx.

-Native sod - Acreage that has no record of being tilled (determined in accordance with FSA or other verifiable records acceptable to us) for the production of an annual crop on or before May 22, 2008, and on which the plant cover is composed principally of native grasses, grass-like plants, forbs, or shrubs suitable for grazing and browsing.
+Native sod - Acreage that has no record of being tilled (determined in accordance with information collected and maintained by an agency of the USDA or other verifiable records that you provide and are acceptable to us) for the production of an annual crop on or before February 7, 2014, and on which the plant cover is composed principally of native grasses, grass-like plants, forbs, or shrubs suitable for grazing and browsing.